X

 Why do spirits become Onryo?
 It’s because people don’t let go of their negative feelings.

 The Tale of Genji: (Penguin Classics Deluxe Edition)Written in the eleventh century, this exquisite portrait of courtly life in medieval Japan is widely celebrated as the world’s first novel.
-It’s about affairs with Genji, the Shining Prince, who is the son of Emperor.
+It’s about affairs with Genji, the Shining Prince, who is the son of the Emperor.

 Heike Monogatari (The Tale of Heike) – Onryo Tales

-Heike Monogatari is considered to be written by Shinanozenji Yukinaga aka Fujiwara no Yukinaga.
+Heike Monogatari is considered to be written by Shinanozenji Yukinaga, aka Fujiwara no Yukinaga.
 It’s a war tale about the rise and fall of the Taira family (Heike).

 The Tale of the Heike (Penguin Classics)The fourteenth-century Tale of the Heike is Japan’s Iliad—a moving depiction of the late twelfth-century wars between the Heike and Genji clans.
 No work has had a greater impact on later Japanese literature, theater, music, film, and manga—indeed in the Japanese people’s sense of their own past.